OpenCerts/opencerts-documentation/document_renderer.md

 Transcript - `transcript.js`
 Media - `media.js`

-Also, there is an `index.js` that will map out these files and enable us to switch between the different views later on the opencerts.io website.
+Also, notice that there is a `index.js` that you will have to create that will map out these files and enable us to switch between the different views later on the opencerts.io website.

 ### Custom Templates